Osteoid Osteoma is a common benign bone tumour.

-A CT scan with limited exposure and thin cuts sections is considered Diagnostic for osteoid osteoma.
-It shows an oval radiolucent are (Nidus) surrounded by a halo of bone sclerosis and thick solid periosteal reaction is seen.
+- CT scan (limited with thin cut sections) is considered Diagnostic for osteoid osteoma: An oval radiolucent area (Nidus) surrounded by a halo of bone sclerosis and thick solid periosteal reaction is seen.

 - MRI can also provide clues to diagnosis and has the benefit of lesser radiation risk over CT scan.
 Bone edema is observed on MRI in addition to Nidus

 What are treatment options for osteoid osteoma?